tushar-c23/PageReplacement_Algorithms/README.md

 # PageReplacement_Algorithms
-Page replacement algorithms to analyse page fault and belady's anomaly.
+Page replacement algorithms to analyse page fault and belady's anomaly and thrashing.

 ## Algorithms
 1. Least Recently Used (LRU)